-411 Collaborative Documentary Design and Production
+Collaborative Documentary Design and Production (W)

 Spring.
 3(2-2) Interdepartmental with English and Journalism and Writing, Rhetoric and American Cultures.
 Administered by Telecommunication.
-R: Open to students in the Documentary Studies Specialization.
+P: Completion of Tier I Writing Requirement R: Open to students in the Documentary Studies Specialization.

 Design and development of documentaries in a team setting using video and audio, still photography, web design, and print media.
-Participation in a production cycle including idea generation, research, design, production, and distribution
+Participation in a production cycle including idea generation, research, design, production, and distribution.